-Work rises are compensation rules that are automatically calculated once configured.
-If you want to specify compensations recorded by individuals themselves, you must use Supplements.
+Work rises are compensation rules that are automatically calculated based on validity times.
+If there's a need to let employees add one time compensations themselves, this can be done with Supplements.

 Setting up Work rises

-Work rises can be set up in the Worktime section of the service at either the Working community settings or Settings groups.
+Work rises can be set up in the Worktime section of the service at either the Working community settings or Settings group settings.
 The determination is made in Work hours > Work Rises.

 Different conditions can be defined for the work rise, from the increase method to roundings.
 You should always read the settings carefully and check that the setting is going as desired.